 The answer is simple: At this point, there is no reason to trust someone who has had an extramarital affair in secret.

 Accept that you lied.
 Now the question is: “Will you stop?”
-“Will you justify further lies with the excuse: ‘He/She wouldn’t be able to take it…They would leave me…I don’t want to upset them any more…” Holding on to these justifications for lying are only going to lead to more lies.
+“Will you justify further lies with the excuse: ‘He/She wouldn’t be able to take it…They would leave me…I don’t want to upset them any more…” Holding on to these justifications for lying is only going to lead to more lies.
 If you want to survive this affair, the time for lies is over.

 The first rule is the honesty one.